Adult DRIVE LESSONS

 Private Drive Lessons

-This online class is divided up into 15 chapters with 50 lessons of online instruction, interactive sessions, and quizzes.
+This online class is divided up into 18 chapters (about 25 hrs) with 50 lessons of online instruction, interactive sessions, and quizzes.
 The material that is covered is fresh and up to date and created by instructors with over a decade of teaching and training in the driver ed world.
 Your student will have access to the latest technical information as well as Point-of-View (POV) videos that offer a real-time view of what can be expected when performing skills with smoothness and perfection.
 All of our lessons have the goal of creating safer drivers with habits that will last a lifetime.